MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 ## How to use Remote Help

 The use of Remote Help depends on whether you're requesting help or providing help.
-In this section we'll cover both scenarios.
+In this section, both scenarios are covered.

 ### Request help